gvwilson/thirdbit/teaching/community.md

 but use them:
 [[KuchnerFIXME](biblio.html#kuchner-marketing)] is a good place to start for guidance.

-FIXME: findability.

-Fundamental theorem: everything you get from other people comes because you met their needs or desires.

 *Marketing* is the craft of seeing things from other people's perspective, understanding their wants and needs, and finding ways to meet them.